As drinking declines, nonalcoholic beer gets a slick rebrand

 It used to be that NA beer was designed to blend in.
 People didn’t want others to know they were drinking nonalcoholic beer, which is why something like O’Doul’s, with its bland heritage label that looked like any other domestic beer, worked for so long.
 Even one of Doyle’s early packaging concepts embraced a contemporary version of this idea with a bold zebra print splashed across the can to evoke the idea of camouflage.
 It was a clever concept, but it was still rooted in the old attitudes toward NA.
 “Our challenge was to find a way to package this unapologetically,” Doyle says.

 The final pattern is eye-catching, to say the least.
 The swirl of blue and orange creates a trippy Magic Eye effect that Brooklyn Brewery’s director of field marketing and innovation projects, Kaitie Lynch, says is well suited to roll out across different kinds of marketing moments.
-After the beer launches, Brooklyn Brewery will begin a campaign that will put Special Effects in front of the millennial consumers whom the statistics say are most likely to drink it.
+After the beer launches nationally in January, Brooklyn Brewery will begin a campaign that will put Special Effects in front of the millennial consumers whom the statistics say are most likely to drink it.
 Colossal Media will be painting one of its signature handmade murals in Williamsburg, Brooklyn, for the launch.
 And later this fall, the company is partnering with the sober day rave party Daybreakers to serve the beer at its parties.
 The brewery will also be hosting daytime block parties in Brooklyn as well as providing beer to local 5Ks.

 The all-in push is indicative of a major shift in the beer universe—one where Special Effects is competing with not just NA beers, but all craft beers.
 Special Effects tastes good enough that the handful of people I gave it to without telling them what it was were fully convinced it was a regular ale.
 But Special Effects also needs to outshine the hordes of other beers that cram store shelves and vie for people’s attention.
 “In a crowded marketplace you have a better chance of success if things stand out,” Ottaway says.
 “And this design is pretty hard to miss.”